 - Balanced: It refers to harmonic wines, so wines containing elements (flavours, alcohol, acidity) in harmonious proportions.

 - Breathing: This is the process of swirling wine in a glass to let it open up due to exposure to the air.

-Personally I think that nobody should not be judged for how they hold a wine glass!
+Personally, I think that nobody should be judged for how they hold a wine glass!
 As long as we enjoy it, I don’t really care how the fingers are placed in the glass.
-However, we live in a society where etiquette matters, so let’s revise 2 things to pass the test and be socially approved:
+However, we live in a society where etiquette matters, so in this wine basics for beginners let’s revise 2 things to pass the test and be socially approved:

-- If the glass does not have a stem, then treat it as a regular glass
+- If the glass does not have a stem, then treat it as regular glass.

 Done!
 Easy and straight to the point to increase your basic wine knowledge.
-Now you may wonder the reason for this wine etiquette right?
-In short, the reason lays in:
+Now you may wonder the reason for this wine etiquette, right?
+In short, the reason lies in: